Wyndham, Western Australia: History

 Wyndham is within traditional Doolboong country.

 The first European to visit the area was Phillip Parker King in 1819.
-He was instructed to find a river 'likely to lead to an interior navigation into the great continent'.
+He was instructed to find a river "likely to lead to an interior navigation into the great continent".
 He sailed into Cambridge Gulf, which he named after the Duke of Cambridge, and then sailed up a river which was subsequently named after him.
 Finding no fresh water on the mudflats, he departed.

-Wyndham was established on 14 April 1886, by Government Resident and Warden Charles Danvers Price, who led a party including Commissioner of Crown Lands John Forrest on the Adelaide Steamship Company mail steamer SS Albany.
+Wyndham was established on 14 April 1886, by government resident and warden Charles Danvers Price, who led a party including commissioner of crown lands John Forrest on the Adelaide Steamship Company mail steamer SS Albany.

-Government Resident Price selected Wyndham as the name for the new town, after Walter George Wyndham, the young stepson of the Governor of Western Australia Sir Frederick Napier Broome.
+Price selected Wyndham as the name for the new town, after Walter George Wyndham, the young stepson of the governor of Western Australia Sir Frederick Napier Broome.

 By late-1886, the town was booming and there were three hotels at the port, one of which was a two-storey building, and two taverns at Three Mile Camp, as well as stores, bootmakers' and butchers' shops, a billiard room, a soda water factory, commission agencies, auctioneers and other businesses.

-Ships brought in at least five thousand miners who headed off to the Halls Creek goldfields.
-It is known that during this boom there were times when up to 16 vessels were moored in Cambridge Gulf.
+Ships brought in at least five thousand miners, who headed off to the Halls Creek goldfields.
+During this boom there were times when up to 16 vessels were moored in Cambridge Gulf.

 However, by 1888, the gold rush at Halls Creek had ended and the fortunes of Wyndham declined.
-Wyndham became a tiny settlement serving the pastoral interests in the East Kimberley.
+It became a tiny settlement serving the pastoral interests in the East Kimberley.
 By 1912, money had virtually disappeared from the Wyndham economy, and purchases were paid for using promissory notes known as "shinplasters".

 In 1942, during World War II, the town and its aerodrome were attacked on four occasions by Japanese aircraft.

 Wyndham's significance as a service centre was crucial for the construction of the Ord River Diversion Dam and the town of Kununurra in the early 1960s.
-With the rise of Kununurra as a larger population centre the significance of Wyndham as a service centre had diminished by the 1980s.
+With the rise of Kununurra as a larger population centre, the significance of Wyndham as a service centre had diminished by the 1980s.
 Wyndham has regained significance as the port for the region with new mines shipping ore from the port.

 Wyndham Meatworks

 In 1913, the Western Australian government started to construct the Wyndham Meatworks to restart the town's economy.
-The construction efforts were interrupted by the Nevanas affair and World War I, but the meatworks were completed in 1919 to a design by William Hardwick who later became the Principal Architect of Western Australia.
+The construction efforts were interrupted by the Nevanas affair and World War I, but the meatworks were completed in 1919 to a design by William Hardwick, who later became the Principal Architect of Western Australia.

-The meatworks were the mainstay of the town's economy until their closure in 1985; the town also supported the Air Beef Scheme which ran from 1947 to 1965.
+The meatworks were the mainstay of the town's economy until their closure in 1985; the town also supported the Air Beef Scheme, which ran from 1947 to 1965.